powersync-ja/powersync-kotlin/README.md

 ## SDK Features

-* Provides real-time streaming of database changes.
+* Provides real-time streaming of database changes, using Kotlin Coroutines and Flows.
 * Offers direct access to the SQLite database, enabling the use of SQL on both client and server sides.
-  [//]: # (TODO: Add support for Kotlin Coroutines and Flow)
-* By default, operations are asynchronous, ensuring the user interface remains unblocked.
+* Operations are asynchronous, ensuring the user interface remains unblocked.
-* Supports concurrent operations, allowing one write and multiple reads simultaneously.
+* Supports concurrent database operations, allowing one write and multiple reads simultaneously.
 * Enables subscription to queries for receiving live updates.
 * Eliminates the need for client-side database migrations as these are managed automatically.